Amandagl1/prework-study-guide/README.md

 ## Usage

 This prework study guide contains four sections including HTML, CSS, Git, and JavaScript with notes in each section.
-Using the DevTool console, you will find JavaScript running along with the topics that were covered through the prework.
+Open Chrome DevTools and a console panel will pop up on the browser page.
+You will find JavaScript running, along with the topics that were covered through the prework.
 From here, JavaScript will randomly select one topic for you to study.

 ## Credits